eroicaleo/jolpe14/matlab/README.md

 * matrix\_b.txt
 * matrix6by6.txt

 These two files are actually the same.
-They are thermal conductance matrix generated based on the configuration described in section 6 of this paper.
+They are thermal **_conductance_** matrix generated based on the configuration described in section 6 of this paper.

+* DBAmapping.txt

+This file is obtained from hotspot simulation.
+I need to use it to calculate the vector _D_ in equation (2) This file contains the power consumption of all thermal nodes (interface, heat spreader, etc).

 2. How to produce the results in the paper
 ------------------------------------------

 ### 2.1 Table 4